Hot Docs Ted Rogers Cinema: History

-In 1913, the Madison Picture Palace opened at this location.
-It was demolished in 1940 and rebuilt as the Midtown Theatre.
+In 1913, the Madison Picture Palace (designed by J.A.
+Mackenzie) opened at this location.
+It was demolished in 1940 and rebuilt by Kaplan and Sprachman (Harold Solomon Kaplan and Abraham Sprachman) as the Midtown Theatre.
 It was renamed the Capri in 1967.
 In 1973, it became the Eden, showing adult films.

 It became the Bloor in 1979 and returned to showing first-run films.
 One year later, it was sold, becoming an independent repertory-style theatre.
 It was sold to the Blue Ice Group in 2011 and to the Hot Docs Festival in 2016.

 For a large part of recent history, the Bloor was a second-run theatre, showing movies that had already been in theatres, usually before they were released on video and DVD.
 It screened classic films, art films, and cult films; The Rocky Horror Picture Show was traditionally screened with a live cast on Halloween and on the last Friday of every month.

 The Bloor Cinema was repeatedly selected as the best repertory cinema in Toronto by Eye Weekly.
 The theatre was independent and reopened after its renovation in 1999.